Star2Billing/a2billing/README.rst

 DID resale and callback services.

 A2Billing is commercially supported by Star2Billing S.L, where installation
-services, consultancy and support is available :
+services, consultancy and support is available.

 see http://www.star2billing.com/ for more details